How To Get Water Out Of Binoculars?

 Put them in a warm dry place and wait

-Small amounts of moisture will come out of the binoculars the same way as they got in.
+Small amounts of moisture will come out of the binoculars as they get in.
 After all, the problem is limited to binoculars that are not o-ring sealed.
 In those, there is always a little air exchange between the inside and the outside world.

 So, just put the affected bino in a warm, dry place, perhaps near a source of heat, and wait a few days.